GovTechSG/valet/README.md

 ## Latest Change Log
 - fixed a bug in parse_instances(...)
+- fixed a bug which cause error when the schedule tag is modified and then left empty, and added extra step to ignore it
 - added keyring
 - replaced region with profiles, region is included in the boto.config now.
+- update logging for more details

 ## And the credit goes to
 The team from Cloudability for the original idea and source codes.